Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X

 Is This a Good Deal?

 We don't recommend buying miles speculatively, so let's start by saying “It's a good deal only if you have a plan for using these miles.”
-Second, it's a good deal if you can buy miles cheaply and then redeem them at high values.
+Second, it's a good deal if you can buy miles cheaply and redeem them at high values.
 You can find some good ideas in our list of Air France–KLM Flying Blue sweet spots.

 Other Ways to Get Flying Blue Miles